rdeits/swig-eigen-numpy/Readme.md

 contains the main swig interface file and our python source code

 ### `swig`
-contains general-purpose swig interface files for eigen and numpy.
+contains general-purpose swig interface files for eigen and numpy

+### `cmake`
+contains some helper scripts for cmake to find the eigen and numpy libraries

 ## Python 3 support